Pipding/CorporateRollout/MSCW.md

 ## Must
 - [ ] Improve ducking mechanic
 - [ ] Update obstacle blueprints to spawn different models
+- [ ] Fix bug where jumping twice in quick succession plays the hard-fall animation

 ## Should